Lexy26/Quoridor/README.md

 Projet d'informatique 1 - ULB

-Implementation of Quoridor game using Deep Learning to simulate the opponent
+Implementation of Quoridor game using Artificial Intelligence to simulate the opponent

 The final project is in "Partie 4"